 PIANO REGULATION IN LONDON

 Regulation of a piano involves adjusting the many mechanical parts that are found in the piano action.
-These adjustments compensate for the effects of general wear that are caused by usage, such as the settling and compaction of cloth and felt.
+These adjustments compensate for the effects of general wear that are caused by usage, such as the settling and compaction of cloth and felt and the wearing down of the wood and hammers.
 These parts can also be affected by atmospheric changes.

 There are three systems that are adjusted during a piano regulation, the playing action, the pedal trapwork and the damper system.